joe-jngigi/joe_jngigi_beta/docs/aboutme.md

 ## A weaver of dreams at the loom of the mind

-These words inspire me, lol!.
+These words inspire me, lol!
+They are on my first page of the website.
 The words are from family guy, by Tom Tucker referring to Chris Griffin in season 9, episode 8 title "New Kidney in town" 00:10:00 minute

 These words were from Meg Griffin though: